zhmcclient/zhmc-ansible-modules/docs/source/intro.rst

 Versioning
 ----------

-This documentation applies to version |release| of the zhmc-ansible-modules package.
-You can also see that version in the top left corner of this page.
+This documentation applies to version |release| of the ibm.zhmc Ansible Galaxy collection.

-The zhmc-ansible-modules package uses the rules of `Semantic Versioning 2.0.0`_ for its version.
+This collection uses the rules of `Semantic Versioning 2.0.0`_ for its version.

 .. _Semantic Versioning 2.0.0: http://semver.org/spec/v2.0.0.html